SCOTTY0101/SCOTTY0101/README.md

 - 👋 Hello everyone!
 - 👀 Regularly attend ReactBris and Hot Hack Brisbane.
-- 🌱 I’m currently learning Cyber, Front-end and React/Next.js
+- 🌱 I’m currently learning Cyber, Network and Front-end/React.
 - 💞️ I’m looking to collaborate on Front-end or open source projects.
 -    Utilising ChatGPT into software.
 - 📫 How to reach me ...see the links in my profile.